wurstscript/WurstScript/index.md

 			This is only the main jar file for the compiler.
 For small bugfixes it is often sufficient to replace this file, but to be sure you should usually choose the bigger downloads.

-All downloads use the latest successful build from our build-server.
-If you have problems with the latest version you might want to check out older versions by clicking on the "Previous Build" arrow on the [download page](http://peeeq.de/hudson/job/Wurst/lastSuccessfulBuild/artifact/downloads/).
+All downloads above use the latest successful build from our build-server.

+There is also [Bundle](http://peeeq.de/wurst/Wurstscript_2015_09.zip) (134MB) availble, which includes everything you need: the Wurst Pack, a Java Runtime, and Eclipse.
+This might be the easiest option to get started.
+Run the updater included in the Bundle to get the latest version.

 ## Intro video